21 SMTP Response Codes That You Need To Know

 The Anatomy of an SMTP Response Code

-In our recent blog post, ‘what does an SMTP error mean’, we explain that when your email program makes a request, the receiving mail server will return a code indicating the status of the message.
+In our recent blog post, ‘what does an SMTP error mean’, we talk about email status codes and explain that when your email program makes a request, the receiving mail server will return a code indicating the status of the message.
 This code is known as an “SMTP response code.”

 An SMTP response code consists of three digits: